kylekirkby/COMP1_2014/questions.md

 #### Transformation

 A transformation variable gets its values from a fixed calculation.
+Higher variable line 200 in PlayGame() Function FoundSpace line 171 -- dependent on if statement

 #### Follower

 The follower variable stores the old value of a variable that is changing its value.
+LastCard - follows on from next card stores the old value of NextCard

 #### Temporary

 The temporary variable stores a value briefly while another operation is happening.
 In a bubble sort, the values to be change are stored in a temporary variable in order to replace the old values.
+SwapSpace is use as a temp variable to swap values around.

 ### Functions and Parameters - reference or value parameters

 #### Questions ####

-1. When a parameter is passed in by value, the parameter value is written within the parameters of the functions and is used parameters when called.
-Howerver when a parameter is passed in by reference, the value is stored in a variable and the variable is referenced as the parameter.
+1. A parameter that is passed by reference alters the original copy and a parameter that is passed by value makes a copy of the variable
-2.
+2. Passed by reference --- ThisCard (as it is a record (class))
+3. Passed by value --- Score line 139 --- not a record or list and is copied from the original